 Many Illinois communities have economic development organizations that provide information and technical support to businesses.
 Some also provide financial assistance, workforce training, and marketing services.
-Business Facilities magazine offers a directory of some of those organizations at this Website:
+Business Facilities magazine offers a directory of some of those organizations at:

-http://businessfacilities.com/research-locations/u-s-great-lakes/illinois/
+http://businessfacilities.com/site-selection-directory/illinois